- Normal precautions

 - Do not travel

 - Additional Information

 Latest travel news

-On 16 February 2018, President Temer issued an emergency decree putting the army in charge of security in Rio de Janeiro on 31 December 2018, public security continues to face many challenges.
-Military troops had been deployed to Rio de Janeiro several times over the past years, including for the 2016 Olympic Games and since the end of July 2017 in an attempt to combat organised crime.
+Although the military intervention officially ended in Rio de Janeiro on 31 December 2018, public security continues to face many challenges.
+Military troops had been deployed to Rio de Janeiro several times over the past years, including for the 2016 Olympic Games and again in 2017 and 2018 in an attempt to combat organised crime and violence.
 Although most visits to Rio de Janeiro are trouble free, you should be vigilant and exercise a high degree of caution, particularly during large festivals, such as Carnival and New Year.
 You are likely to see a police and military presence on the streets.

 The best help is often close at hand so if you have problems, start by talking to your local contacts, tour operator representative or hotel management.